 Let’s now look at the best practices of social media – not from opinion but from data.

-Engagement: social happens when the customer initiates a contact (“goes social”) with your company.
-If there is no one home, at the question or challenge goes unanswered, the social engagement is a failure.
+Engagement: Social happens when the customer initiates a contact (“goes social”) with your company.
+If there is no one home, the question or challenge goes unanswered, the social engagement is a failure.
 The numbers indicate that 70% of brands leave questions unanswered.
-The lights are on, somebody started a Facebook page or a Twitter account, but no one is paying attention.
+The lights are on, and somebody started a Facebook page or a Twitter account, but no one is paying attention.

 Twitter: Twitter is much less easy to define and track.
 But Twitter matters.
 And the younger your demographic the more important having a Twitter strategy becomes.
 You can get burned if your brand is being torched on Twitter.
 Get a program in place for Twitter content.
 Dumb tweets are almost worse than no tweets at all.
 But a good tweet can build your audience, and drive traffic to your Facebook page or blog.
 People follow brands on Twitter.
 Brands don’t do a very good job of listening or responding on Twitter.
 But it’s vital that you get better at it.
 Put a plan in place.
 And learn what to do if you get a negative trend.
 What’s your troll policy and plan?
 (Recommendation: Minimum once a day sweet for mentions and @s.
 Don’t tweet unless you have something to say.
 Never respond directly to trolls.
 Get a plan.
 Acceptable response time: 1 – 2 hours when staffed, but 24 hours is within tolerance.)